-During the first visit to the radiotherapy ambulance, the patient submitted control MSCT result of the thorax and abdomen, a cardiologist report with the consent to perform radiotherapy, after which she was clinically examined.
+During the first visit to the radiotherapy ambulance, the patient submitted control MSCT results of the thorax and abdomen, a cardiologist report with the consent to perform radiotherapy, after which she was clinically examined.
 The results corresponded to the performed procedures, no abnormality was detected regarding the scar tissue, and also no subjective symptoms were reported.
-She was processed on MSCT simulator in order to perform postoperative radiotherapy of the right hemitorax and regional lymphatics.
-Following the recommendations of the national radiotherapeutic protocol for the treatment of malignant illnesses by the Ministry of the Republic of Serbia from 2022, on the series of CT slices, a careful delineation of target volumes and organs form risk defined the contours encompassing the scar region with surrounding skin, where the upper and the lower boundary were at the level of tissue projection of the collateral breast.
-The contours of regional lymphatics included all three levels of the same side axilla as well as supra and infraclavicular regions (Figure 1).
+She was processed on an MSCT simulator in order to perform postoperative radiotherapy of the right hemithorax and regional lymphatics.
+The recommendations of the national radiotherapeutic protocol for the treatment of malignant illnesses by the Ministry of the Republic of Serbia of 2022 were followed for the evaluation of the series of CT slices, which showed that a careful delineation of target volumes and organs from helped define the contours risk encompassing the scar region with the surrounding skin, where the upper and lower boundaries were at the level of tissue projection of the collateral breast.
+The contours of regional lymphatics included all three levels of the same side axilla and supra and infraclavicular regions (Figure 1).